 There will be a WiLAT Steering Committee that provides advice to all the Territory WiLAT Committees on strategy and development.
 It is also responsible for setting the agenda for the WiLAT Global Council meetings.

-The WSC will be formed comprising the WiLAT Global Convenor (Chairperson), Deputy Global Chairperson and [7 plus5] vice Chairpersons.
+The WSC will be formed comprising the WiLAT Global Convenor (Chairperson), Deputy Global Chairperson and [7 plus] vice Chairpersons.
+The number of members in WSC is to be reviewed in annual basis.
 The Steering Committee shall meet every 3 months and more frequently as needed and take an active role to connect WiLAT to key / critical contacts for the development of WiLAT.
-The WiLAT Global Advisor and Ambassadors can be invited to join meetings of the WSC.
+The WiLAT Global Advisors and Ambassadors can be invited to join meetings of the WSC.

 The WiLAT Global Convenor will be a member of the International Management Committee (IMC).
 The Deputy Global Chairperson will attend IMC if the Global Convenor is unable to attend.